Siphenathi/GenericRepo.Dapper.Wrapper/README.md

   Task<int> DeleteAsync(object id, string primaryKeyName);
 }
 ```
-- Update, Insert and Delete return number of rows affected after executing the method
+- Update, Insert and Delete returns number of rows affected after executing the method
 - This is how your specific repository declaration should look like

 ```C#